pluralsight/guides/in-review/node-js/yarn-a-package-manager-for-node-js/article.md

 In Node.js, we have [npm](https://www.npmjs.com/) as the default package manager, which is automatically included when Node.js is installed.

-Npm is not perfect, and there are a number of open source alternatives created to solve some of its issues like [ied](http://gugel.io/ied/), [pnpm](http://ricostacruz.com/pnpm/), and more recently, [yarn](https://yarnpkg.com), which was released by Facebook in collaboration with Exponent, Google, and Tilde, in October 2016.
+Npm is not perfect, and there are a number of open source alternatives created to solve some of its issues like [ied](http://gugel.io/ied/), [pnpm](http://ricostacruz.com/pnpm/), and more recently, [yarn](https://yarnpkg.com)

+### Introducing Yarn

+**Yarn** was released by Facebook in collaboration with Exponent, Google, and Tilde in October 2016.

 There's a post on [Facebook Code](https://code.facebook.com/posts/1840075619545360) that describe the reasons for building this new package manager.

-To give you an idea, here are some highlights:
+Here are some highlights:

 > ... as we scaled internally, we faced problems with consistency when installing dependencies across different machines and users, the amount of time it took to pull dependencies in, and had some security concerns with the way the npm client executes code from some of those dependencies automatically.